Borea-Analytics/borea/README.md

 5. Generate a secret key that is unique to your instance:
 **NOTE: Do not use the default secret key.
 You must generate a new key for your instance**
+    **- You can configure your SECRET KEY and default ports by running ./docker-compose-config.sh (you must have python3 and python3-pip installed on the system to utilize this script)**
 	- Run: `openssl rand -hex 32` in your terminal.
 This generates a random key for you to use.
 	- Then, open the docker-compose.yml file with the command: `nano docker-compose.yml` or `vi docker-compose.yml`
 	- Lastly, substitute "\<randomly generated secret key\>" for your generated key.